Everything To Know About Gene Leahy Mall In Downtown Omaha

 It’s situated near some of the city’s biggest employers, like Union Pacific and the soon-to-be-built future headquarters of Mutual of Omaha.
 The park is also near one of my favorite concert venues, Holland Performing Arts Center.

 Nearby restaurants include Omaha Tap House, Kitchen Table, and Dynamite Woodfire Grill (inside The Farnam Hotel).
-Zinc is a restaurant inside the Holland Performing Arts Center.
 There are a lot more restaurants in the Old Market, which is within walking distance of Gene Leahy Mall.

 What’s new at the mall?

-A lot’s new at Gene Leahy Mall!
-The RiverFront development began in 2019, which was designed to include three parks.
-The most urban of the parks, Gene Leahy Mall, is the first to open.
+The most urban of the parks, Gene Leahy Mall, was the first to open.
 The mall itself has been a part of Downtown Omaha since the 1970s.
 So, this is actually a reopened or renovated Gene Leahy Mall.

-• Performance pavilion and Downtown Green.
+- The performance pavilion and Downtown Green.
 There’s a lot of seating and picnic tables around this space.
 This is the space where all the “big” shows and concerts are.
+A lot of festivals set up on the green space, as well.

-• 11th Street Promenade, where public restrooms are located, as well as new swings.
-A familiar feature has been retained: The arches from the old Solo Building facade.
-They’re at the entrance to the mall on the south side of the promenade.
+- 11th Street Promenade, where public restrooms are located, as well as new swings.
+A familiar feature has been retained: The arch from the old Solo Building facade.
+It’s at the entrance to the mall on the south side of the promenade.

-• 13th Street Plaza, where you might find a food truck parked on occasion
+- 13th Street Plaza, where you might find a food truck parked.

-• Slides, located at 1208 Farnam Street, just the east of the 11th Street Promenade
+- Slides, located at 1208 Farnam Street, just the east of the 11th Street Promenade.
+These are the original slides plus two new ones.

 Other interesting facts about Gene Leahy Mall